mattly/bork/Readme.md

 - **Role Management**: Just include and/or source another config.
 - **Dependency Management**: This should be outsourced to your package manager, then managed inline in your scripts.
 For example, the 'rbenv' package should be installed before calling an rbenv source.
-This is coding 101.
+This is coding 101, people.
+It ain't that hard.

 ### Problems